A trip to Scandinavia in tandem hasn't been done before although Sly has seen the Little Mermaid up close and yes, it is a disappointment.

 SPO ENGLAND 0 - 0 SWEDEN

 'Boutique' lodgings complete with Courier font and a PO-12 PCB pinned to a corkboard next to the bog.
-Turns out it's a drum machine that can be used to provide the entertainment when your money soon runs out in the bar downstairs.
+Turns out it's a drum machine, which can be used to provide the entertainment when your money soon runs out in the bar downstairs, and is straight in at #1 in the most-hipsterist-thing-ever-seen-so-far charts.

 To the south, Södermalm or at least it will be when it's finished.

-A sequence of locks[1] link Lake Mälaren to the left and the Baltic Sea but this watery setup has only gone and made the original, 1935 concrete all rotten.
+A sequence of locks, the Metro station called Slussen is a clue, link Lake Mälaren to the left and the Baltic Sea but this watery setup has only gone and made the original, 1935 concrete all rotten.

 That's the reason for the rebuilding, you see, and an opportunity to redevelop the area as a new 'civic quarter'.